weibeld-personalisation/sudoers/README.md

 The above saves the custom sudoers file as `/etc/sudoers.d/config` where it will be included into the default `/etc/sudoers` file.

-> The `envsubst` command above substitutes the `$USER` placeholder in the downloaded file with the value of the `$USER` environment variable.
-This is used for scoping the `!authenticate` setting for disabling password authentication only to the current user. `envsubst` is available in the `gettext` package, however, it is installed by default on macOS and many Linux distributions.
+> The `envsubst` command above substitutes the `$USER` placeholder in the file with the value of the `$USER` environment variable.
+This is used for scoping the `!authenticate` setting to the current user.
+The `envsubst` command is installed by default on macOS and many Linux distributions but can also be installed through the `gettext` package.

 ## General notes